A Senior Dance on Friday, June 8 at the Senior Center. More at

 supported, served, volunteered, and given their time and talents without the recognition they deserve."
 Joyce Hodgson,

 chairperson of Pride Week in 2011, 2012, and 2013, organized the program in 2011 to celebrate Pride's 20th Anniversary.

 She said, "Hometown Heroes have served the community over long periods.
 These people awe and inspire us to do better, be

 better, and give back to Manchester all that it's given to us."
 A tree has been planted for each Hometown Hero, through the Town's tree program.
 The Committee welcomes comments or nominations from the public.
 Click

 about the award winners.
 To nominate someone for a Hometown Hero award, click

 The Pride In Manchester committee is comprised of volunteers from the community who raise funds, organize events, and publicize the programs to provide interesting

 cultural, social, educational and recreational activities.
 Some of our members have been serving on the committee since

 its inception.
-Pride activities are funded by generous donations from local businesses and individuals, as well as by the
+Pride activities are funded by the Town of Manchester, the SBM Charitable Foundation, and generous donations from local businesses and individuals.